Cervical Cancer Causes, Risk Factors, and Prevention

-- Having a weakened immune system: This can lower the body’s ability to fight HPV infection and other diseases.
+- Having a weakened immune system.
+This can lower the body’s ability to fight an HPV infection.
 HPV infections are more likely to be persistent and progress to cancer in people who are immunocompromised than in people who are not immunocompromised.
 You may be immunocompromised if you:

-- Smoking or breathing in secondhand smoke: Those who either smoke or breathe in secondhand smoke have an increased risk of developing cervical cancer.
-The risk increases the more a person smokes per day and the longer a person has smoked.
+- Smoking or breathing in secondhand smoke.
+People who smoke or breathe in secondhand smoke have an increased risk of developing cervical cancer.
+The risk increases the more a person smokes or is exposed to secondhand smoke.

 DES exposure is a rare cause of cervical cancer

 Being exposed to a drug called diethylstilbestrol (DES) in the womb is an independent risk factor for a type of cervical cancer called clear cell adenocarcinoma.
 Between 1940 and 1971, DES was given to some pregnant women in the United States to prevent miscarriage (premature birth of a fetus that cannot survive) and early labor.
 Women whose mothers took DES while pregnant have an increased risk of cervical cell abnormalities and of clear cell adenocarcinoma of the vagina and cervix.

 To learn more, see Diethylstilbestrol (DES) Exposure and Cancer.

 Cervical cancer is highly preventable and highly curable if caught early.
 Nearly all cervical cancers could be prevented by HPV vaccination, routine cervical cancer screening, and appropriate follow-up treatment when needed.